Is being a reader part of your identity?

 Imagine finding new books that give you that same happy, incandescent glow you felt when you first discovered a favourite novel.

-Imagine never losing your reading momentum again, because you’ve mastered the art of good reading habits.
+Imagine never losing your reading momentum again, because you’ve cultivated a rich and satisfying reading life.

 Imagine having other bookish people to talk to, who love discussing heroines and plot twists and themes, and geeking out when their favourite classic book gets made into a movie.